PCN Departments and Units

 The Department coordinates continuing education programmes for Pharmacists and PPMVs.
 It also organizes Hospital Pharmacy inspection and accreditation and other related activities for registration and licensing in liaison with relevant departments, Zonal and State offices, among other responsibilities.

-The Pharmacy Practice Department has three divisions – Practice, Patent and Proprietary Medicines Vendors (PPMV), and Continuing Professional Development.
+The Pharmacy Practice Department has three divisions – Practice, Patent and Proprietary Medicine Vendors (PPMV), and Continuing Professional Development.
 The head of the Department is Pharm.
-(Mrs.) Emily Olalere.
+Ilupeju Thomas Omotayo

 Registration and Licensing Department

 The Registration & Licensing Department carries out activities directly involving the registration and licensing of all categories of pharmaceutical personnel and the sub-cadre, as well as pharmaceutical premises of all categories.
 These include such activities as processing of Forms J and B for issuance of annual licenses of Pharmacists and certificates of registration of premises, processing and issuance of provisional and full registration certificates, maintenance of PCN software and PCN database in liaison with PRS Department, answering all enquiries in respect of Pharmacist and Premises registration, processing of Pharmacy Technician Registration/Annual permit and processing of PPMVL forms and issuance of PPMV Licences, among others.

 The Department, made up of two divisions – Pharmacists/Premises and PPMVL/Hospital Pharmacy and Pharmacy Technician, is headed by Pharm.
 Yohanna R. Adamu.